-The barriers to open governance create an environment in which mismanagement and corruption are common practice.
+Difficulties surrounding the achievement of open governance create an environment in which mismanagement and corruption are common practice.
 Nigeria still faces challenges in terms of government responsiveness to the public, fiscal transparency, and public participation in governance.
-The country 's first action plan had 14 commitments that addressed ongoing reforms, such as strengthening access to information, fiscal transparency, anticorruption, and citizen engagement and empowerment.
+The country's first action plan had 14 commitments that addressed ongoing reforms, such as strengthening access to information, fiscal transparency, anticorruption, and citizen engagement and empowerment.